hoxo-m/githubinstall/README.md

 ```

 ```
-Select a repository or, hit 0 to cancel.
+Select one repository or, hit 0 to cancel.

 1: amurali2/cats      cats
 2: danielwilhelm/cats No description or website provided.